Highlights & Special Events

 Recognizing and Leveraging Our Privilege Towards Allyship in Action (P05)

 As we learn more about the impacts of implicit bias and discrimination and its role in health inequities, we as clinicians must make concerted efforts to educate ourselves on how to overcome these deficiencies.
+Active bystander and advocacy education can improve knowledge and confidence in interpreting and responding to both implicit bias and explicit discrimination in the clinical setting.7 Training in trauma-informed care can help clinicians better recognize and respond to trauma while actively resisting re-traumatization.

-Through combining didactics and skills-based practice, participants of this pre-conference will transform from a bystander to an upstander and incorporate trauma-informed care.
+Through combining didactics and skills-based practice, participants will transform from a bystander to an upstander and incorporate trauma-informed care.
 In this process, participants can be empowered to address the behaviors of others and be more sensitive to their own, often unconscious, biased behavior.
 The tools imparted in this workshop will allow participants to educate their colleagues and trainees at their individual healthcare settings.

 Unleash the Therapist Within: Applying Psychotherapy Skills to Elevate Palliative Care Practice (P06)

-Keri O. Brenner, MD MPA; Danielle Chammas, MD; Daniel Shalev, MD; Leah Rosenberg, MD; Amanda Moment, LICSW
+Keri O. Brenner, MD MPA; Danielle Chammas, MD; Daniel Shalev, MD; Leah Rosenberg, MD; Amanda Moment, MSW LICSW

 This interactive workshop introduces practitioners to several high-yield psychological concepts that can be incorporated into daily palliative care practice.
 Participants will develop working knowledge in creating a formulation of a patient’s and family’s unique psychological composition, which guides interactions more effectively with patients and referring clinicians.